Funzi/Meteorites/README.md

-Application which will show all fallen meteorites on Earth from date later than 2011 and showes them on map.
+Application which shows all fallen meteorites on the Earth later than 2011 and shows them on map.